Updated January 28th, 2023

 Make sure to emphasize the fun race environment.
 Make them feel like one of the other runners by introducing them to your friends and including them in conversations.
 Everyone loves a new runner, and your child will thrive on the positive energy at a race.

-Some 5K races are adult events with loud music and drinking.
+Some 5K races are adult events and can have loud music and drinking.
 If you run one of these 5Ks with your child it may be a good idea to only stay for a while after the race.

 Competitive Running for your Child